The-Yak-Collective/yakcollective/newsletters/2021-07-04 yak trails.md

 > - how to build a calendar of expected marketing events, like launches.
 > - discuss potentially presenting our capabilities by vertical sector for better marketing (healthcare, robotics) instead of/in addition to offering type (futures, analysis, trends…) or format (pop-up think tank, whitepaper…).
 > - interactive serendipity engine for yc.
 We had a good governance chat today around serendipity in interactive social e-commerce and an idea came up — can we build something like an interactive serendipity engine for yc.
 Something timeboxed and curated like a periodic hackathon or “festival” or “farmers market” but for production/participation rather than consumption/shopping.
 > - discuss whether to have yaks offer packetized work services a la fiverr, operating yak as a platform.
-So combining vertical, type, and format as a crisply defined, fixed-price, fixed-schedule, specific inputs-outputs product. $95 for a 20 minute coffee zoom to talk over a tactical execution problem in your healthcare technology digital transformation project.
+So combining vertical, type, and format as a crisply defined, fixed-price, fixed-schedule, specific inputs-outputs product. ＄95 for a 20 minute coffee zoom to talk over a tactical execution problem in your healthcare technology digital transformation project.
 > - review proposals for coffee with yak and decide how many yaks.
 > - consider: custom URL and email address for shift to Buttondown for Yak trails newsletter.
 > - consider: minimal viable testing for pushing eg tweets and links from Discord to Buttondown via API.

-[Yak-Tweet.](https://discord.com/channels/692111190851059762/803272779558420551/861354234100711465) Tweets via Yak Collective Discord with $yaktweet publish here as well.
-Keep tweets on the short side, \#yakbot will be added.
+[Yak-Tweet.](https://discord.com/channels/692111190851059762/803272779558420551/861354234100711465) Tweets via Yak Collective Discord with `$yaktweet` publish here as well.
+Keep tweets on the short side, ⌗yakbot will be added.
 MadeYak Discord role only for now.

 ### Take-gig-leave-gig
 Current gigs.
 [Details on the server.](https://discord.com/channels/692111190851059762/692816049678057544/856164967811514399)